garciart/network-automation/README.md

 ![All devices](img/a26.png)

-All the devices you can use in your lab will appear in a docked window next to the Devices Toolbar on the right.
+All the devices you can use in the exercise will appear in a docked window next to the Devices Toolbar on the right.

 >**NOTE** - In the **View** dropdown menu, there are several options that will make your life easier.
 I recommend both **Snap to grid**, which will keep your Workspace orderly, and **Show/Hide interface labels**, which will allow you to see your connection points at a glance.